Marek Sobieski (1628–1652): Adulthood

 After returning to Poland, Sobieski and his brother came to Zamość, which at the time was being besieged by Cossacks.
 In 1648, 1649 and 1650 Sobieski was elected a member of the parliament (sejm walny) of the Polish–Lithuanian Commonwealth.
 In 1649 he was among the electors who voted for John II Casimir as King of Poland.
 Then, as a head of a chorągiew husarska (military unit formed by Hussars) of 100 horse, the young starosta joined the army of Jeremi Wiśniowiecki.

 Massacre of Polish captives after the battle of Batoh.

-Sobieski was a member of the Polish defense crew besieged by Cossacks at Zbarazh from 10 July to 22 August 1649.
+Sobieski was a member of the Polish defense force besieged by Cossacks at Zbarazh from 10 July to 22 August 1649.
 In 1650 he fought against the Cossacks at Kamieniec Podilskiy.
 Marek Sobieski also took part in the Battle of Beresteczko on 28–30 June 1651.
 After the Polish victory, due his bravery, he received a saber of Tugay Bey, who had been killed during the battle.
 In September 1651 he fought at the Battle of Biała Cerkiew.
 When the Poles, Cossacks and Tatars began negotiations, Marek Sobieski was sent to the Cossack camp as a guarantor of safety for the Cossack leader, Bohdan Khmelnytsky, who was in the Polish camp.

 In 1652 Sobieski fought against the Cossacks near Bracław and during Bila Tserkva campaign.
 Marching with Jan Odrzywolski, but without his own hussar banner, Sobieski and his retinue came to the field hetman Kalinowski's camp at Batoh on 31 May.
 Marek Sobieski and Odrzywolski were assigned to command cavalry banners during the subsequent battle, and in that capacity they fought on 1 and 2 June.
 On 2 June, during the second day of the Battle of Batoh after the defeat of Polish cavalry in the field before the Polish camp, Sobieski commanded a cavalry group, perhaps containing wounded field hetman Kalinowski, that withdrew to the eastern redoubt in Polish camp, where Cossacks destroyed them after bringing artillery.
 Following Polish soldier Wespazjan Kochowski's writings Sobieski might have been the last Polish commander defending the Polish camp against the Cossack-Tatar army.
 Young commander was taken prisoner or surrendered, to be ransomed in a future as it was practice of the day, by the Tatars or Cossacks.
 After the battle, the Cossacks paid the Tatars for possession of the prisoners, and killed the Polish captives in retaliation for Chmielnicki's defeat at Berestechko.
 Among the 8,000 massacred Polish soldiers was Marek Sobieski. or the number could have been much higher, up to 15,000 killed in action and massacred.

 Sobieski's mother returned his body home, and to commemorate her fallen son she founded the Church of the Assumption of Mary in Żółkiew, which was built between 1653 and 1655.
 Sobieski was buried there in 1655 on the day the church was consecrated.
 His brother, King John III Sobieski, commissioned a gravestone by Andreas Schlüter, which is now in Zhovka.
 In 1946 Sobieski's body was taken to the Dominican Holy Trinity Church in Kraków.